aousabdo/RFPExtractor/README.md

 ### Enterprise RFP Assistant

 1. Launch the application: `streamlit run enterprise_rfp_assistant.py`
-2. Log in with your credentials
+2. Register or log in with your credentials
 3. Configure your OpenAI API key in the settings (if not set in environment variables)
 4. Navigate through the main tabs:
    - **Overview**: Dashboard with key metrics